-PART 1: Major Organizational Project & Presentation
+PART 1: Major Organizational Project

 Students should develop a project based upon their activities at the internship site to which they can make a meaningful and substantial contribution.
-If you are in the last semester of your internship, you will present this at the Human Performance Capstone/Seminar day via zoom (Date TBD).
-The project should be comprehensiveand rigorous.
+The project should be comprehensive and rigorous.
 It should also allow the student intern to assume some administrative and/or supervisory responsibilities within the site organization.
 Each student should speak with their site supervisor before the internship begins to discuss possible ideas for the project.
 The description for the project is open and general so that it can be tailored to each internship.
 Students must follow the instructions and requirements below:

 - Students must submit a written proposal for their project no later than the date provided on D2L.
-Their proposal must be approved by the site supervisor and the instructor. - The Major Project should include an appropriate cover page identifying the Student's Name, Semester, Report Title, and Internship Site Location. - Each Major Project should also contain a brief organization overview addressing the following areas: - A. INTRODUCTION: Provide a brief description of your position, primary responsibilities, description of your internship site company and the industry to which it belongs. - B. COMPANY DESCRIPTION: List the company name, type of business, location (full address, telephone #, fax, e-mail and web address), and legal status (e.g., corporation, sole proprietorship, partnership). - C. STATEMENT OF MISSION: Create (if one is not available) or include an existing concise statement of the company's purpose. - All Reports should also contain a table of contents, headings, sub-headings, and page numbers and be assembled in a professional manner.
+Their proposal must be approved by the site supervisor and the instructor. - The Major Project should include an appropriate cover page identifying the Student's Name, Semester, Report Title, and Internship Site Location. - Each Major Project should also contain a brief organization overview addressing the following areas:

+A. INTRODUCTION: Provide a brief description of your position, primary responsibilities, description of your internship site company and the industry to which it belongs.

+B. COMPANY DESCRIPTION: List the company name, type of business, location (full address, telephone #, fax, e-mail and web address), and legal status (e.g., corporation, sole proprietorship, partnership).

+C. STATEMENT OF MISSION: Create (if one is not available) or include an existing concise statement of the company's purpose.

+All Reports should also contain a table of contents, headings, sub-headings, and page numbers and be assembled in a professional manner.
 Possible topics for Major Project include but are not limited to: